 This is just the start.
 We are now working to translate our vision and principles into a set of practical actions that will direct our activity for the coming decade.
 We are doing so in a way that aims to listen to, incorporate, and reflect the ideas and experience of all of our colleagues - and particularly colleagues of minority backgrounds, and that learns from other organisations where we can.
-We will publish more information about these actions in the late autumn.
+We will publish more information about these actions in alongside our new strategy in early 2021.

 Through transparent data collection, open and honest conversations and accountability mechanisms, we will continuously assess how we’re doing and how we can do better.
 Where we succeed, we will promote our learnings, evidence and best practices.
 Where we fail, we will be honest that we didn’t get it right, learn from it and take steps to improve.